5 Reasons To Love Wildfish Cannery Smoked King Salmon

 4. It's Sustainable

 Do you know your fishermen?
 Each tin of Wildfish Cannery King Salmon is traceable to the fisherman and vessel that harvested it, by law.
 For generations, hook & line commercial salmon fishermen (called “trollers”) have been hitting the water every July 1st for the first King salmon opening of the summer.
 A low-impact fishery you might dub as “artisanal,” Wildfish Smoked King Salmon comes from trollers that can be seen skimming the waters surrounding Prince of Wales Island that first week of July.
-In Alaska, sustainable fishing is written directly into the state constitution and here our seafood is responsibly managed utilizing a world-leading science-based approach to help communities thrive for generations without compromising the ongoing health of the species or the health of the ecosystem.
-Alaska has never had a species of commercially harvested seafood on the endangered species list.
-Here in Alaska, finfish farming is illegal, meaning all seafood from Alaska is wild.
+In Alaska, sustainable fishing is written directly into the state constitution, and our seafood is responsibly managed utilizing a world-leading, science-based approach so communities can thrive for generations without compromising the ongoing health of the species or the health of the ecosystem (and did you know Alaska has also never had a species of commercially harvested seafood on the endangered species list?)

 5. The Possibilities Are Truly Endless